Game-theoretic statistics and safe anytime-valid inference

-This happens in Section~\ref{sec:twotimestwo}.
+This happens in Section~\ref{sec:independence}.
 To handle composite $\cQ$ we must then combine RIPr with the method of mixtures used as in Section~\ref{sec:alternativemixture}. \item For some $\Pi,\cP,\cQ$, $(\prode{t}{{\textsc{ripr}}})_{t\ge 1}$ does not define an e-process.
-This happens in the example of Section~\ref{sec:logrank}.
+This happens, for example, with e-variables for Cox regression \citep{TerschurePLG21}.
 In this case, $\prode{\tau}{\textsc{ripr}}$ can still be used to represent evidence in a study that stops at $\tau$ and can be multiplied with other e-variables in a meta-analysis setting (Section~\ref{sec:meta}).
 But if we want to engage freely in optional stopping, we must use other methods, such as UI or the ``sequential'' version of RIPr illustrated in Section~\ref{sec:logrank}. \end{enumerate} When $\cQ$ is composite but we lack prior knowledge to justify a mixing distribution, one could use the GRAPA method from Section~\ref{subsec:grapa} that employs a smoothed empirical distribution.
 Alternatively, we may be able to obtain REGROW e-variables using RIPr, provided that we reformulate REGROW \eqref{eq:regrow} as